 ORU is a residential campus.
-All undergraduate students who are younger than 23 years of age are required to live on campus unless they meet one or more of the following criteria to be a commuter.
-Those who meet the criteria must file a Petition for Policy Exception with the Office of Student Development.
+All Freshman are required to live on campus.
+Additionally, all undergraduate students who are younger than 23 years of age are required to live on campus unless they meet one or more of the following criteria to be a commuter.
+Those who meet the criteria must file a Petition for Policy Exception* with the Office of Student Development.

 - Live with a parent or legal guardian who resides in Tulsa or surrounding area (within a 50 mile radius).
 In addition to submitting the Petition for Policy Exception, students must also submit the Parent Verification Form in order to be considered for commuter status for this reason

 - Enrolled part-time (defined as being enrolled in 11.5 or fewer hours per academic year semester Fall or Spring).
 Students enrolled in any on campus class during the summer are required to live on campus.

 Overnight Sign-Out Procedure

 All students (male or female) who plan on taking a trip of spending a night off campus must officially sign out with their Residence Hall Director or Student Development staff.